-- The Haynes House (131 units) is a 13A property planned for a major refinance and renovation whose construction began in early 2019. - Beryl Gardens (20 units) is expected to be refinanced and modest unit updates completed in 2019.
+- was refinanced in 2016, modernization of the units and common areas was completed in 2018. - The Haynes House (131 units) is a 13A property planned for a major refinance and renovation whose construction began in early 2019. - Beryl Gardens (20 units) is expected to be refinanced and modest unit updates completed in 2019.